 Revenue comprises the fair value of goods sold to external customers, net of value added tax and promotional discounts.
-Revenue is recognised in line with IFRS 15 and is recognised on the sale of goods when the significant risks and rewards of ownership of the goods have passed to the customer and the amount of revenue can be measured reliably.
+Revenue is recognised in accordance with IFRS 15 for the sale of goods when the significant risks and rewards of ownership of the goods have passed to the customer and the amount of revenue can be measured reliably.
 The significant risks and rewards of ownership are deemed to have been passed when sold over the counter in stores.